rainbowdashlabs/reputation-bot/docs/faq.md

 You can also give reputation to users you currently share or recently shared a voice channel with.

+You can read more about this mechanic on out [abuse protection page](abuse_protection.md)

 ### What is a context?

 In order to resolve targets of a message and check which users are qualified to receive reputation, we build a context.